rvl24/CS50/alarm.md

      by sending it to everyone, anyways, and it should not be grouped with the first three.

 2.2.
-I think the UI is more to blame than the human.
+I think the human made a perfectly reasonable mistake based on the design of the UI.

 2.3a.
-Reorganize the options in this form so that the "for-real" option is not
+Reorganize the options in this form so that the "not a drill" option is not
       grouped with the test options.

 2.3b.
-Make the "for-real" option stylistically different from the rest, like bright
+Make the "not a drill" option stylistically different from the test messages, like bright
       red or something

 2.3c.
 Display an alert if the "for-real" option is selected, so that the user has